AlexPazzaglia/SalamandraSNN/README.md

 - run_sim_files <br />
 Scripts to run single or few simulations with some desired behaviors.

-NOTE: The general convention for the naming of the controllers is the following
+## Controller types

-- Position control = Simulation of the mechanical body with a pre-determined joints trajectory (position control)
+- Position control <br />
+Simulation of the mechanical body with a pre-determined joints trajectory (position control)

+- Signal-driven <br />
-- Signal-driven = Simulation of the mechanical body with a pre-determined input for the muscle models (torque control)
+Simulation of the mechanical body with a pre-determined input for the muscle models (torque control)

+- Open-loop <br />
-- Open-loop = Simulation of the spiking neural network mdoel without controlling of a body
+Simulation of the spiking neural network mdoel without controlling of a body

+- Closed-loop <br />
+Simulation of the spiking neural network model coupled with a simulated mechanical body

+- Hybrid <br />
-- Closed-loop = Simulation of the spiking neural network model coupled with a simulated mechanical body
+Simulation of the spiking neural network model coupled with a position-controlled simulated mechanical body

-NOTE: The general convention for the naming of the simulations is the following
-- SIM (simulation) = Single (or few) simulations to display a principle or an effect, normally single process.
-- ANL (analysis) = Large scale grid searches to systematically explore a parameter space, normally multi process.
-- OPT (optimization) = Large scale searches with constraints and one (or more) cost functions to optimize, normally multi process.

 ## Installation instructions